top of page

 Exhibits, Spoken Word

-• Queerotica - December 2019.
+• Queerotica (Spoken Words) - December 2019.
 A Words Unboxed: Poetry Open Mic.
 Featured poets - Varsha Panikar, Alizeh, and Anagha, alongside pop-up art exhibition from their series, Bodies Of Desire at Anat & Veda Live.

-• Make A Diff - 2020.
+• Make A Diff (Art) - 2020.
 An online exhibit and sale to provide grocery/medicine kits for those in need.
 The exhibition included Varsha and their mother, Geeta K.U's work.

 • Varsha has performed spoken word at various offline and online events.